HTTPArchive/almanac.httparchive.org/src/content/en/2021/javascript.md

 There was an anti-pattern observed in the last year's results that some websites use both `async` and `defer` attribute resulting in fallback to `async` if the browser supports it.

 The usage was so frequent that [11.4%](https://almanac.httparchive.org/en/2020/javascript#how-do-we-load-our-javascript) of requests made on the mobile pages were seen with at least one script with `async` and `defer` attributes used together.
 The [root causes](https://twitter.com/rick_viscomi/status/1331735748060524551?s=20) were found and an action item was also taken down to [remove such usage going forward](https://twitter.com/Kraft/status/1336772912414601224?s=20).
-It’d be very interesting this year to look at where this stands.
+It'd be very interesting this year to look at where this stands.

 {{ figure_markup(
   content="35.6%",